CAVE: Cerebral Artery-Vein Segmentation in Digital Subtraction Angiography: Methods

 \subsection{Temporal learning}

-We extend our approach beyond spatial representation by incorporating temporal learning techniques to improve the accuracy of artery-vein segmentation in DSA.
-Specifically, we explore three state-of-the-art techniques: convolutional GRU (ConvGRU)~\cite{ballas2015delving}, convolutional LSTM (ConvLSTM)~\cite{shi2015convolutional}, and temporal transformer (TT)~\cite{vaswani2017attention}.
+We extend our approach beyond spatial representation learning by incorporating temporal learning techniques to improve the accuracy of artery-vein segmentation in DSA.
+Specifically, we explore three state-of-the-art techniques: convolutional GRU (ConvGRU)~\citep{ballas2015delving}, convolutional LSTM (ConvLSTM)~\citep{shi2015convolutional}, and temporal transformer (TT) based on~\cite{vaswani2017attention}.
+The convGRU and convLSTM architectures are designed to address the vanishing gradient problem~\citep{hochreiter1998vanishing} in long sequences.
+The convGRU employs update and reset gates, while the convLSTM uses forget, input, and output gates for a similar purpose.
+On the other hand, the transformer model leverages its attention mechanism to focus selectively on various segments of the input sequence, which could be particularly beneficial for understanding temporal relationships in the application of artery-vein segmentation in DSA.
 These techniques allow for the processing of input series of varying lengths and encoding them into fixed-sized representations, thereby enabling temporal aggregation of information.
-We apply this feature extraction and temporal aggregation process in all four layers, which operate on multi-scale image features.
+We apply this feature extraction and temporal aggregation process in all five layers, which operate on multi-scale image features.